Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

 ## Running the tool

-The following instructions for running the tool assume you have installed it (see section above for instructions) and that your MASSIVE Desktop is running.
+The following instructions assume you have installed it (see section above for instructions) and that your MASSIVE Desktop is running.

 1. Activate the virtual environment